 - About 20% of people love overtime.
 About 20% of people hate overtime.
 About 60% of people will work their "fair share".

-- When it comes to overtime, the "marginal propensity to save" is always less than one (1).
-What this means is that people don't same 100% of their overtime income.
+- When it comes to overtime, the 'marginal propensity to save' is always less than one (1).
+What this means is that people don't save 100% of their overtime income.
 This also means that they up their standard of living when they spend overtime income (even if this means they only bought an extra candy bar).

 - As people adjust their standard of living, they become "addicted" to the overtime.

-- If you workload is flat (does not change by week, or month or season) then a good target for overtime is between 5% and 15%.
+- If your workload is flat (does not change by the week, or month or season) then a good target for overtime is between 5% and 15%.

 - If your workload is highly variable, the optimal level of overtime (considering both cost and fatigue) may be much higher than 15%.

 - Too much overtime is less of a problem than too many days of work in a row.
 We short ourselves sleep on days we work.
 The more days in a row we work, the farther we fall behind in our sleep.
 We need days off to catch up on our sleep.
 In other words, it's better to work four 12-hour shifts in a week than to work six 8-hour shifts.
 Both have 48 hours but the 12's have 3 times as many days off for recovery.

 - If a machine paces the work, then moderate levels of overtime will not have an impact on productivity.